Serbia Centre

 Serbia Centre (Србија центар, abbr.
 SRCE, lit. 'heart') is a centrist political party in Serbia.
-It is led by Zdravko Ponoš, former chief of the General Staff of the Serbian Armed Forces from 2006 to 2008.
+It is led by Zdravko Ponoš, the former chief of the General Staff of the Serbian Armed Forces from 2006 to 2008.

 Ponoš was the presidential candidate of the United for the Victory of Serbia alliance in the 2022 presidential election.
 Shortly after the election, SRCE was formed as a split from the People's Party.
 It became a registered political party in July 2023, after which it became a member of the Serbia Against Violence coalition that contested the parliamentary, Vojvodina provincial, and Belgrade City Assembly elections in December 2023.
 In those elections, SRCE gained representation in all bodies.
 However, they lost representation in the City Assembly of Belgrade because they boycotted the 2024 Belgrade City Assembly election.

 SRCE is opposed to the ruling Serbian Progressive Party and supports the accession of Serbia to the European Union.
 It supports fighting climate change, increasing child allowance, and the reform of the pension system.
-Since the beginning of the student-led anti-corruption protests, SRCE has voiced its support for the students and have called for early parliamentary elections and the formation of a transitional government as an end to the crisis started by the protests.
+Since the beginning of the student-led anti-corruption protests in 2024, SRCE has voiced its support for the students and called for early parliamentary elections and the formation of a transitional government as an end to the crisis started by the protests.
+It is a member of the Platform for a European Serbia coalition.

 History

 Formation

-Zdravko Ponoš, a member and former vice-president of the People's Party (Narodna), was a candidate in the 2022 Serbian presidential election, on behalf of the United for the Victory of Serbia coalition.
+Zdravko Ponoš, a member and former vice-president of the People's Party (Narodna), as well as the chief of the General Staff of the Serbian Armed Forces from 2006 to 2008, was a candidate in the 2022 Serbian presidential election, on behalf of the United for the Victory of Serbia coalition.
 He placed second behind incumbent president Aleksandar Vučić, winning 18% of the popular vote.
 Following the election, he left Narodna and announced that he would work on creating a movement or political party.
-Serbia Centre (SRCE) was founded on 26 June 2022, while it was officially presented to the public on 6 July 2022.
+Serbia Centre (SRCE) was founded on 26 June 2022 and officially presented to the public on 6 July.